Open and Save PowerPoint Presentation in Blazor

 pptxStream.Position = 0;

-//Download Powerpoint document in the browser.
+// Download Powerpoint document in the browser.

 await JS.SaveAs("Sample.pptx", pptxStream.ToArray());

-Step 8: To download the PowerPoint document in browser, create a class file with FileUtils name and add the following code to invoke the JavaScript action to download the file in the browser.
+Create a new class file named FileUtils in the project and add the following code to invoke the JavaScript action for file download in the browser.

 public static class FileUtils